ASSUREAssessing Sterilizing Cure After Anti-TB Treatment (ASSURE)

 Minimum inhibitory concentrations (MIC) are used in standard drug susceptibility testing assays to determine at what drug concentrations a “resistant” bacterium will grow in culture.

 Previous studies have shown that just as high-level MIC resistance correlates with treatment outcome, low-level or sub-breakpoint MIC resistance also correlates with treatment outcome.
-Additionally, TB patients are known to have widely variable serum PK values and these differences appear to affect treatment outcome.
+Additionally, TB patients are known to have widely variable serum PK values and these differences appear to affect treatment outcomes.
 Because a given patient’s serum drug concentration would clearly affect the clinical interpretation of a given MIC result, a model incorporating both parameters may predict outcomes better than either one alone.

-To test the sub-breakpoint MIC concept, we would ideally identify those at highest risk of relapse to see if there were differences in sub-breakpoint MIC and/or PK/sub-breakpoint MIC at baseline, compared with those who did not relapse.Start/end date
+To test the sub-breakpoint MIC concept, we have identified those at the highest risk of relapse to see if there were differences in sub-breakpoint MIC and/or PK/sub-breakpoint MIC at baseline, compared with those who did not relapse.

-December 2017 – December 2022Funding
+December 2017 – December 2022

-PredictTB is supported by The Foundation for the National Institutes of Health (FNIH) through the Bill & Melinda Gates Foundation, European & Developing Countries Clinical Trials Partnership (EDCTP), Grand Challenges China, and NIH’s International Collaborations in Infectious Disease Research (ICIDR) Program in collaboration with the Consortium for TB Biomarkers and the Regional Prospective Observational Research in Tuberculosis in the Republic of South Africa (RePORT South Africa).Study lead
+PredictTB was supported by The Foundation for the National Institutes of Health (FNIH) through the Bill & Melinda Gates Foundation, European & Developing Countries Clinical Trials Partnership (EDCTP), Grand Challenges China, China Ministry of Science and Technology (MOST), and NIH’s International Collaborations in Infectious Disease Research (ICIDR) Program in collaboration with the Consortium for TB Biomarkers and the Regional Prospective Observational Research in Tuberculosis in the Republic of South Africa (RePORT South Africa).

 Ray Chen, MD, (301) 443-5816, RChen@niaid.nih.gov

 Laura Via, PhD, (301) 451-9554, firstname.lastname@example.org